-Regional branches of the Society operates in every of 83 subjects of the Russian Federation.
+Regional branches of the Society operates in each of 85 subjects of the Russian Federation.

-The Board of Trustees of the Society, headed by the President of Russia Vladimir Putin has been established in 2010.
+The Board of Trustees of the Society, headed by the President of Russia Vladimir Putin was established in 2010.
 The Board has restored years-long traditions of patronship and instituted grants of the Society.

-Minister of Defense of Russia Sergey Kuzhugetovich Shoygu has been elected as the President of Society in 2009.
+Defense Minister of Russia Sergey Kuzhugetovich Shoygu was elected the President of the Society in 2009.

-Representatives of the Russian imperial dynasty, distinguished travelers, researchers and state figures had headed the Society over the past.
+Representatives of the Russian imperial dynasty, distinguished travelers, researchers and statesmen headed the Society over the past.

-State persons, scientists and public figures of Russia and abroad are among the honorable members of the Society: P.P.
+Statesmen, scientists and public figures from Russia and abroad are among the honorable members of the Society: P.P.
 Semenov-Tyan-Shansky, S.Yu.
 Vitte, N.I.
 Vavilov, V.I.
 Vernadsky, F.P.
 Wrangel, A.M.
 Gorchakov, V.I.
 Dal, V.A.
 Obruchev, Albert I, Prince of Monaco, Carl XVI Gustaf of Sweden, Oscar II of Sweden, King of Iran Naser al-Din Shah Qajar; and famous travelers and explorers Fridtjof Nansen, Roald Amundsen, Thor Heyerdahl, Jacek Pałkiewicz.

-The Russian Geographical Society’s expeditions played significant role in opening of the Siberia and the Far East, Middle and Central Asia, and the World Ocean.
+The Russian Geographical Society’s expeditions played significant role in discovering Siberia and the Far East, Middle and Central Asia, and the World Ocean.